PrzemekJasiaczyk/Medical-clinic-/README.md

   - [ ] Forms
   - [ ] Validation
 - [ ] Analysis
-  - [ ] Improve analysis for administration module
   - [ ] Analysis for visit registration and calendar view for clinic staff
 - [ ] Functional tests for clinic staff module